MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 #### Abstraction

-As mentioned previously, one key-point of rust is being able to abstract away unsafety, ideally an API would consist of `Rust` function-signatures containing refernces instead of `C`-style function-signatures containing raw pointers, it's a bit tricky, but it can be done.
+As mentioned previously, one key-point of rust is being able to abstract away `unsafety`, ideally an API would consist of `Rust` function-signatures containing references instead of `C`-style function-signatures containing raw pointers, it's a bit tricky, but it can be done.

 Here's an example of how to do the conversion in a way with zero-cost: